 Verifying the Apache Installation

 Upon successful installation of Apache, it’s always good practice to verify that everything was correctly set up.
-The first method to do this is by checking Apache’s version number.
+For instance, the first method to do this is by checking Apache’s version number.
 This helps you ascertain that the correct version of Apache was installed.

 apache2 --version